CenturyLinkCloud/PublicKB/General/CenturyLinkCloud/centurylink-cloud-data-center-locations.md

 {{{
-  "title": "CenturyLink Edge Computing Locations", "date": "4-20-2020",
+  "title": "CenturyLink Edge Computing Locations", "date": "9-10-2020",
   "author": "David Shacochis",
   "attachments": [],
   "contentIsHTML": false
 }}}

-Some important details about our edge computing service locations are listed below.
+Some important details about our expanding Edge Computing Service locations are listed below.
 * CenturyLink Cloud (CLC) is a multi-tenant computing service that enables flexible virtual machines and other datacenter services in a pay-as-you-go model.
 * CenturyLink Edge Compute (CEC) is a bare-metal service, launching in the 2nd half of 2020, that enables pay-as-you-go server hardware on-demand.
 Over time, the CLC service will be migrated to run on CEC.
 * CenturyLink Edge Colocation is available in sites operated by CenturyLink as well as from partner facilities in a re-sale model.
 Any colocation model can be on-boarded as an Edge Hosting Environment where we can support a range of hybrid infrastructure managed services.

 **CLC Data Center**|**Provider**|**Physical Address**|**More Information**
 ---------------------------------|------------|--------------------|--------------------